-This degree prepares students for entry-level employment in the field of Construction Inspection through the study of residential and commercial building codes, residential and commercial inspection.
-Students will acquire skills in inspection of foundations, walls, roofs, mechanical systems, electrical systems and life safety functions.
+This degree prepares students for entry-level employment in the field of Construction Inspection through the study of residential and commercial building codes, residential and commercial inspections.
+Students will acquire skills in inspection of foundations, walls, roofs, mechanical systems, electrical systems, and life safety functions.

 - Demonstrate the ability to conduct residential inspections.

-- List the inspections necessary, given a set of residential plans, to complete the residential inspection process with an accuracy of 75%.
+- List the inspections necessary, given a set of residential plans, to complete the residential inspection process with an accuracy of 75 percent.